 Palm Shortening vs. Crisco® or High-Ratio Shortening

 Hands down, my choice of shortening when making Classic American Buttercream, for Best Ever American Buttercream, is palm shortening and my favorite brand is Spectrum®.
 Spectrum® brand Organic Shortening lends a rich and creamy texture just like butter and emulsifies very well.
 It is never greasy on the tongue like Crisco® can be.
 Not only that, palm shortening is organic, non-gmo and non-hydrogenated while containing zero trans fats.
 Furthermore, it contains nutrients and therefore is not just empty calories like other fats that are highly processed.
-As a bonus, especially for those who are dairy intolerant and therefore must avoid butter, Spectrum® brand Organic Butter Flavor Shortening is available.
-See the Notes section below the recipe for the variation for Dairy and Soy Free American Buttercream.
+See the Recipe Notes section below the recipe for the variation for Dairy and Soy Free American Buttercream.

 Nutrient-Rich Palm Fruit Oil or Shortening is Good For You